A. J. Verel: Professional, Political & Philanthropic Career

 Verel has been active politically regarding combative sports legislation.
 He played a pivotal role in advocating for the legalization of mixed martial arts (MMA) in New York after it was banned in 1997 by then Gov. George Pataki.
 His efforts included collaborating with the UFC and Bellator executives, including Dana White, Reed Harris, Marc Ratner & Bjorn Rebney, in drafting proposals aimed at establishing regulatory frameworks for these sports.
 His Bill proposal called for establishing and promulgating rules for professionals and a commission to oversee all amateur combative sports and single discipline martial arts.
 The Bill finally saw passage and was signed into Law by New York Gov.Andrew Cuomo in 2016.

 Verel also continues to stay active as a lobbying consultant for various entities through his consulting group Strategic Management Associates, most recently on NYS A5322 and S4246 in 2024.

 Having been a guest for many celebrity golf tournaments over the years it was Pro Football Hall of Famer James Lofton who originally brought A.J.
 Verel in to join them.
-From 1996-2006 Verel was a member of the Buffalo Bills Alumni Charity Golf Tournament Board along with Lou Piccone, Charley Ferguson, Bob Duggan, Jeff Nixon, Dwayne Crutchfield, Marlo Perry, Booker Edgerson, Hall of Famer Joe DeLamielleure, Ed Rutkowski and Buffalo Sabres Alumni René Robert & Rick Martin.
+From 1996 to 2006 Verel was a member of the Buffalo Bills Alumni Charity Golf Tournament Board along with Lou Piccone, Charley Ferguson, Bob Duggan, Jeff Nixon, Dwayne Crutchfield, Marlo Perry, Booker Edgerson, Hall of Famer Joe DeLamielleure, Ed Rutkowski and Buffalo Sabres Alumni René Robert & Rick Martin.

 Verel still participates in many charity tournaments annually and has hosted his own for the past 14 years.

 In 2012 Verel ran for a vacant seat on the City of Buffalo's Common Council.
 Though he was initially considered a standout and favor in the race, after 3 months and unable to break a 4–4 tie vote, he failed to gain the necessary support for appointment.
 This was after false allegations of a criminal history and prison sentence arose.
 On April 25, 2012 "The Buffalo News" reported that Verel had been arrested for Burglary.
 The first, in 1989, alleged a conviction and prison sentence served between July 20, 1989, and May 31, 1991.
 However no credible evidence has ever been provided to support this.
 Searches of State and Federal Records show no conviction, sentence or incarceration.
 The story goes on to allege that Verel was again arrested on second degree burglary charges in 1998.
 Again, no evidence exists in Court Records to support this allegation.
 Verel opened action against news carrier for Reckless Disregard for the Truth citing New York Times Co. v.
 Sullivan, 376 U.S. 254.
 He then lost to Christopher Scanlon in the general election a few months later.